MarkBind/markbind/docs/devGuide/development/workflow.md

 <box type="tip" seamless header="Solving merge conflicts in expected test files">

-1. Ensure the fork is latest
+1. Ensure the fork is synced with the upstream repository
-   - Pull from upstream repo to fork
 2. Ensure local master is in sync with fork master
    - Pull from the fork master into local master
 3. Checkout to PR branch
+   - `git checkout [BRANCH NAME]`
 4. Merge local master into PR branch
    - `git merge master`
 5. Accept any change to conflicts in generated test files
    - It does not matter which change is accepted as it will be overridden in the following step
-6. Once the merge is done, run `npm run updatetest` to generate latest test files
+6. Once the merge is done, run `npm run updatetest` to generate the latest test files
 </box>

 ##### Adding test site content